marinnedea/php_ldap_notify_users/README.md

 ## CREATED :
    09-11-2016
 ## Description:
-   This is a mail template used to notify admins via e-mail/ticket when someone's AD account password is already expired, but there's no e-mail address set for that account.
+   This is a notify by mail script used to notify users and/or admins when someone's AD account password is about to expire.